Mongol invasions of Japan: Invasion of Tsushima

 The Yuan invasion forces set off from Hoppo (合浦, now Masan, South Gyeongsang Province, Korea) on 2 November 1274 (Dōngyuè 5 in the Chinese calendar).
 Two days later they began landing on Tsushima Island.
 The principal landing was made at Komoda beach near Sasuura, on the northwestern tip of the southern island of Shimono.
 Additional landings occurred in the strait between the two islands of Tsushima, as well as at two points on the northern island of Kamino.

 The following description of events is based on contemporary Japanese sources, notably the Sō Shi Kafu, a history of the Sō clan of Tsushima.

-At Sasuura, the invasion fleet was spotted offshore, allowing the deputy governor (jitodai) Sō Sukekuni (1207–74) to organize a hasty defense.
+At Sasuura, the invasion fleet was spotted offshore, allowing the deputy governor (jitodai) Sō Sukekuni time to organize a hasty defense.
 On that day, the shrine to Hachiman caught fire, which would have been an omen of bad luck, but Sukekuni interpreted it as an omen of warning.

-With eighty mounted samurai and their retinue, Sukekuni confronted an invasion force of what the Sō Shi Kafu describes as 8000 warriors embarked on 900 ships.
-The Mongols landed at 02:00 in the morning on 4 November, and ignored the Japanese negotiation attempts, shooting with their archers and forcing them to retreat.
+With just 80 mounted samurai and their retinue, Sukekuni confronted an invasion force of what the Sō Shi Kafu describes as 8,000 warriors embarked on 900 ships.
+The Mongols landed at 02:00 in the morning on 4 November and when Sukekuni sent representatives to negotiate with them, they were driven off by archers.
 The fight was engaged by 04:00.
 The small garrison force was quickly defeated, but according to the Sō Shi Kafu, one samurai, Sukesada, cut down 25 enemy soldiers in individual combat.
-The invaders defeated a final Japanese cavalry charge around nightfall.
+The invaders defeated a final Japanese cavalry charge around nightfall; Sukekuni was among those slain.

 After their victory at Komoda, the Yuan forces burnt down most of the buildings around Sasuura and slaughtered most of the inhabitants.
 They took the next few days to secure control of Tsushima.

-Invasion of Iki
+Invasion of Iki Island

 The Yuan fleet departed Tsushima on 13 November and attacked Iki Island.
 Like Sukekuni, Taira no Kagetaka, the governor of Iki, gave a spirited defence with 100 samurai and the local armed populace before falling back to his castle by nightfall.
 The next morning, Yuan forces had surrounded the castle.
-Kagetaka sent his daughter with a trusted samurai, Sōzaburō, on a secret passage to the shore, where they boarded a ship and fled for the mainland.
-A passing Mongol fleet shot arrows at them and killed the daughter but Sōzaburō managed to reach Hakata Bay and report Iki's defeat.
+Knowing that defeat was inevitable, Kagetaka sent his daughter with a trusted samurai, Sōzaburō, on a secret passage to the shore where a ship was waiting to take them to the mainland.
+Mongol archers spotted them and fired on the ship; Kagetaka's daughter was killed, but Sōzaburō managed to reach Hakata Bay and report Iki's defeat.

 Kagetaka made a final failed sortie with 36 men, 30 of whom died in battle, before committing suicide with his family.
-According to the Japanese, the Mongols then held down the women and stabbed them through their palms with knives, stripped them naked, and tied their corpses to the sides of their ships.
+According to the Japanese, the Mongols held down the surviving women and stabbed them through their palms with knives, stripped them naked, and tied their corpses to the sides of their ships to demonstrate to other Japanese what their fate would be if they did not surrender.